Decorating

 In this article, we aim to debunk these misconceptions and show you just how accessible owning a Persian handmade rug truly is.

-Why Were Handmade Persian Carpets Banned by the US?
+Are Persian Rugs Banned in the US?

 How to Buy a Persian Rug: Facts and Strategies